-As described in Section 2.1 the precipitation and CAPE fields are coarse grained prior to their use to calculate the convective adjustment timescale.
-Coarse graining retained the large-scale structure in the precipitation and CAPE fields from the 1.5 km grid-length model and calculations of the timescale produced comparable results between the operational and coarse-grained UKV output in terms of the regime classification inferred using a threshold of three hours.
+As described in section 2.1, the precipitation and CAPE fields are coarse-grained prior to their use to calculate the convective adjustment timescale.
+Coarse-graining retained the large-scale structure in the precipitation and CAPE fields from the 1.5 km grid-length model and calculations of the timescale produced comparable results between the operational and coarse-grained UKV output in terms of the regime classification inferred using a threshold of 3 h.
 Figure 2 shows examples of the convective adjustment timescale calculated for two different cases.
-Figures 2a, c and e are for 2 August 2013, which was an intensive observing period of the Convective Precipitation Experiment (COPE; Leon et al. 2015) field campaign that occurred in July and August 2013, and Figs. 2b, d and f are from 20 April 2012, which was an intensive observing period of the Dynamical and Microphysical Evolution of Convective Storms (DYMECS; Stein et al. 2015) field campaign.
-Figure 2 shows τ_c for the two cases calculated directly from the UKV interior domain data (at 1.5 km horizontal grid spacing) and from that coarse grained to 60 km.
-Radar composites (from the BADC; Met Office 2003) are also shown for the two days, to give a sense of the different convection occurring on each day.
+Figure 2(a, c, e) are for 2 August 2013, which was an intensive observing period of the Convective Precipitation Experiment (COPE; Leon et al., 2015) field campaign that occurred in July and August 2013, and Figure 2(b, d, f) are from 20 April 2012, which was an intensive observing period of the Dynamical and Microphysical Evolution of Convective Storms (DYMECS; Stein et al., 2015) field campaign.
+Figure 2 shows $\tau_c$ for the two cases calculated directly from the UKV interior domain data (at 1.5 km horizontal grid spacing) and from that coarse-grained to 60 km.
+Radar composites (from the BADC; Met Office, 2003) are also shown for the two days, to give a sense of the different convection occurring on each day.
 Figure 2 shows that the regime split is similar for UKV data and the coarse-grained UKV data, with convection being placed in the non-equilibrium regime for 2 August 2013.
-There is an average timescale of 11.5 hours at 1.5 km grid spacing and 8.7 hours with coarse-grained data.
+There is an average timescale of 11.5 h at 1.5 km grid spacing and 8.7 h with coarse-grained data.
 The second case, 20 April 2012, is a little more complex to consider.
-The timescale, as a domain average, at 1.5 km grid spacing is 3.6 hours.
-This value goes over the threshold of 3 hours because of a small area of convection in the domain with a timescale greater than 12 hours.
-If this region is removed the domain average timescale reduces to 0.24 hours.
-Hence, most of the convection occurring is in quasi-equilibrium.
-When the coarse graining is applied to this case the average value is 1.9 hours, further implying that convection was in quasiequilibrium.
+The timescale, as a domain average, at 1.5 km grid spacing is 3.6 h.
+This value goes over the threshold of 3 h because of a small area of convection in the domain with a timescale greater than 12 h.
+If this region is removed, the domain-average timescale reduces to 0.24 h.
+Hence, most of the convection occurring is in quasiequilibrium.
+When the coarse-graining is applied to this case, the average value is 1.9 h, further implying that convection was in quasi-equilibrium.